Integral Probability Metrics Meet Neural Networks: The Radon-Kolmogorov-Smirnov Test: Introduction

 \paragraph{Summary of contributions.}

 Our main contributions are as follows.

-\begin{itemize} \item We propose a new class of two-sample tests using a $k\th$ degree Radon total variation MMD.
-We prove a representer theorem (Theorem \ref{thm:test-stat-is-relu-power}) which shows that the MMD is witnessed by a ridge spline (establishing the representation in \eqref{eq:test-stat}).
+\begin{itemize} \item We propose a new class of two-sample tests using a $k\th$ degree Radon total variation IPM.
+We prove a representer theorem (Theorem \ref{thm:test-stat-is-relu-power}) which shows that the IPM is witnessed by a ridge spline (establishing the representation in \eqref{eq:test-stat}).
 This connects our proposal to two-sample testing based on neural networks, and helps with optimization.

 \item Under the null $\popP = \popQ$, we derive the asymptotic distribution of the test statistic (Theorem \ref{thm:null-distribution}).